favianrizqulloh/favianrizqulloh/README.md

 ---

-## I'm a scholar and beginner JS dev
+## I'm a scholar and self-taught JS dev

 - 🔭 I’m currently working on _~~something~~_
 - 🌱 I’m currently learning filmmaking, design, motion graphics, JavaScript and so on _(literally everything 🙃)_